Toric mirrors and test configurations: Cohomology intersection form

-where we use the fact that $\nabla_{\pm}$ also induces a connection on $E_{\pm}(j D)$ with logarithmic poles along $D$ for all $j \in \Z$. \begin{rmk} This is a complex-analytic analogue of the fact, used in the classical reference \cite{Matsumoto_intersection}, that for complements of hyperplane arrangements in projective space, at least under the stronger condition $(!)_{+} \cap (!)_{-}$, there is a natural isomorphism
+where we use the fact that $\nabla_{\pm}$ also induces a connection on $E_{\pm}(j D)$ with logarithmic poles along $D$ for all $j \in \Z$. \end{lemma} \begin{rmk} This is a complex-analytic analogue of the fact, used in the classical reference \cite{Matsumoto_intersection}, that for complements of hyperplane arrangements in projective space, at least under the stronger condition that both $(!)_{+}$ and $(!)_{-}$ hold, there is a natural isomorphism